Why Support Us

 We encourage all types of cycling, on the road or off it.
 We support you if you already ride, or would like to ride; to work or school, for health, touring, sport and leisure – or just because it’s fun.

-Nationally and locally, we use our knowledge to influence decision makers and help people to discover how cycling can change lives.
+Nationally and locally, we use our knowledge to influence decision makers and help people to discover how cycling can change lives, like Jacquie's or David's.
 As we see more crowded roads, fewer green spaces, higher fuel prices and an obesity epidemic, we know our work to promote safer cycling for health, fitness, transport and leisure is going to become increasingly important.
 But we can’t keep doing this without your help.

 Our 70,000 dedicated members, who experience first-hand the benefits of our work, already support us through their membership.
 However, many also generously donate to us through a regular direct debit or standing order - it’s a swift, simple and secure way to ensure that we can continue to do our vital work in communities inspiring hundreds of thousands of people across the UK to cycle.
-If you'd like more information about how to set up a standing order or direct debit donation, please contact Lorraine on 01483 238319, or e-mail her here.
+You can download a standing order form here or simply click here to make a regular donation by direct debit.

 What your donation could mean:

-- £100 could provide a bike club session for up to 10 children, providing training in safe cycling and cycle maintenance to get children hooked on cycling for leisure, fitness and transport.
+- £100 can provide a Bike Club session for up to 10 children, providing training in safe cycling and cycle maintenance to get children hooked on cycling for leisure, fitness and transport.

-- £250 could provide two hours of cycling instruction for a group of 5 disabled children, including hire of adapted bikes, to enable them to experience the joy of cycling.
+- £250 can provide two hours of cycling instruction for a group of 5 children with disabilities, including the hire of adapted bikes, to enable them to experience the joy of cycling

 Cyclists’ Defence Fund